 Steps 5-7 are designed to explore in more detail the thresholds and drivers identified in steps 1-4 and establish the current status of the environment.
 The description of the affected environment should include data on the status of important natural, cultural, social, or economic resources, data that characterize environmental or social stress factors, a description of regulations and other government standards, and data on environmental and socio economic trends.
 Importantly, steps 5 and 6 are highly intertwined and iterative, ultimately feeding into step 7.
-Describing the affected environmental baseline and thresholds of environmental change."23 Baseline conditions provide the context for evaluating environmental consequences in steps 8-9.
+Describing the affected environment, as it exists prior to the proposed action, defines the "environmental baseline and thresholds of environmental change."
+Baseline conditions provide the context for evaluating environmental consequences in steps 8-9.